AhmedBaghagho/nopcommerce_test_script/README.md

 # Automated Testing for nopCommerce

 ## Overview
-This project contains automated tests for user registration and login on the nopCommerce demo website using Selenium and TestNG with the Page Object Model (POM) pattern.
+This project contains automated tests for user registration and login on the nopCommerce demo website using Selenium with the Page Object Model (POM) pattern.
 The tests are data-driven, utilizing external data sources.

 ## Setup Instructions
 1. Clone the repository: